chocolatey/docs/input/en-us/central-management/setup/index.md

 choco download dotnetcore-sdk --version 3.1.410 --force --internalize --internalize-all-urls --append-use-original-location --source="'https://community.chocolatey.org/api/v2/'" --output-directory="'C:\packages'"

 # Download Licensed Packages
-# TRIAL?
-You have download links, download the files - then place them in the c:\packages folder.
-Comment out this section
 ## DO NOT RUN WITH `--internalize` and `--internalize-all-urls` - see https://github.com/chocolatey/chocolatey-licensed-issues/issues/155
 choco download chocolatey-agent chocolatey.extension chocolatey-management-database chocolatey-management-service chocolatey-management-web --force --source="'https://licensedpackages.chocolatey.org/api/v2/'" --ignore-dependencies --output-directory="'C:\packages'"  --user="'user'" --password="'$YourBusinessLicenseGuid'"

 # Push all downloaded packages to your internal repository
 Get-ChildItem C:\packages -Recurse -Filter *.nupkg | Foreach-Object { choco push $_.Fullname --source="'$YourInternalRepositoryPushUrl'" --api-key="'$YourInternalRepositoryApiKey'"}
 ```

-> :information_source: If you are on a TRIAL, you have a step in the script above that you are skipping - noted by "TRIAL?"
-This is because you don't have direct access to the licensed repository.
-You will have received an email with download links that contained your trial license file.
-Refer back to that for the downloads.

 ## Step 2: Setup Central Management Database